MwansaMwango/belly-button-biodiversity/README.md

 Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.

-* Gauuge code to account for values ranging from 0 through 9.
+* Gauge code to account for values ranging from 0 through 9.

 * Updates the chart whenever a new sample is selected.